-- Keep hands, feet, loose clothing and hair well clear of the winch and rope/chain during operation. - Keep clear view of the winch, rope, chain and anchor when operating the winch.
-This may require a second person when operating. - Run the boat's engine while raising or lowering the anchor.
+- Keep hands, feet, loose clothing and hair well clear of the winch and rope/chain during operation. - Keep clear view of the winch when operating it. - Run the boat's engine while raising or lowering the anchor.
 Not only is this a safety precaution, it also prevents draining of the batteries. - DO NOT use the winch as a bollard.
 When anchored, secure the anchor line directly to a bollard or deck cleat. - Secure the anchor with a rope or fastener pin when operating the boat at high speed, in heavy weather or while transporting. - Turn the WINDLASS switch off when the winch is not in use and before leaving the boat. - Keep the rope in good condition and free from twists, knots, heavy abrasions and salt buildup.
 In the event of the rope slipping or jamming, reverse the direction of the winch and check the rope for damage. - Ensure the size and type of chain used with this switch is compatible with the rope/chain.

 Use caution when anchoring.
 Look for signs of underwater pipes or cables.
 With the engine off, you have no control of the boat.
 Water and wind conditions will affect an anchored boat.
-Be sure the anchor will hold.
+Be sure the anchor will hold before leaving the boat.